 If, after opening a protected file, it is as a result loaded by an Application for review/ editing, the file may not be immediately re-protected if you close the file without terminating the Application.
 Behavior is application-specific.

-In some cases, re-protection may be slightly delayed after terminating an Application hosting protected content.
+In still other cases, re-protection may be slightly delayed after terminating an Application hosting protected content.
 In such cases, it may be that the Applications removes visible components but continues to perform cleanup that lasts for many seconds longer.
 For these cases, when SSProtect relies on termination, re-protection is as a result equally delayed.
 Though at first this may be somewhat offsetting, experience has taught us that such nuances quickly adjust our expectations, most often (but not always) presenting very little trouble.

 SSProtect uses a small icon overlay in Explorer to depict the state of protected files.
 There are three states: